 Microchips help in identifying (lost) cats that may be brought into a vet clinic where they can scan the small device that has been inserted just under the skin.
 They can then be returned to the address found on the chip.

-Revolution is a topical solution that is applied to the cats, to kill off worms, ticks, fleas, and ear mites.
+Flea/parasite control We use a topical solution that is applied to the cats, to kill off worms, ticks, fleas, and ear mites.
 This may be purchased from your vet and used monthly to keep these pests at bay.

 We are proud to say we have helped well over 1000 cats since our journey began!

 400 Sandwich St.